aalireza/SimpleAudioIndexer/docs/source/usage.rst

 Timestamps
 ++++++++++
+You can either choose to use Watson as your speech to text engine or Pocketsphinx.

-Enter the command below (replace `USERNAME` and `PASSWORD` with your Watson credentials) and replace `SRC_DIR` with the absolute path to the directory in which your audio files are located):
+Say your choice is Watson, then enter the command below (replace `USERNAME` and `PASSWORD` with your Watson credentials) and replace `SRC_DIR` with the absolute path to the directory in which your audio files are located):

 ::

-   sai -u USERNAME -p PASSWORD -d SRC_DIR -t
+   sai --mode "ibm" --username_ibm USERNAME --password_ibm PASSWORD --src_dir SRC_DIR --timestamps

 The command above should give you the timestamps of all the words within the audio.

-Note that the switches `-u`, `-p` and `-d` are required for anything you want to do.
-In other words, you have to specify your username, password and audio directory for anything you want to do.
+Note that the switches `--mode` and `--src_dir` are required for anything you want to do.
+If your choice of mode is `ibm`, then the switches `username_ibm` and `password_ibm` would be required as well.

-Whatever comes after `-d` is optional.
-You've used `-t` to get timestamps, however you may use `-s` if you want to search fomr something.
+There are some optional switches as well.
+You've used `--timestamps` to get timestamps, however you may use `--search` if you want to search for something, or `--regexp` to search with regular expressions etc.

+For the rest of this tutorial we assume that your choice of mode is `ibm`.
+If your choice is `cmu`, then you no longer need to ibm switches, but everything else remains the same.

 Search Commands
 +++++++++++++++